Functional Programming (H) COMPSCI4021

 1. Write simple programs involving elementary Haskell techniques, including pure function definitions;

-3. Define new algebraic data types and use recursion to define functions that traverse recursive types;
+2. Define new algebraic data types and use recursion to define functions that traverse recursive types, and use common higher-order functions such as map, fold, and filter;

-6. Develop substantial software applications including GUIs and system interaction;
+8. Develop substantial functional software applications including external libraries;

-7. Use formal methods to prove properties of functional programs;
+9. Use formal methods and property-based testing to reason about the correctness of functional programs;

-8. Construct, adapt, and analyse code using standard Haskell platform tools.
+10. Construct, adapt, and analyse code using standard Haskell tools such as Stack and HUnit

 Minimum Requirement for Award of Credits